kubecost/docs/resource-consumption.md

 * This can be tuned with the [Helm value](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.93.2/cost-analyzer/values.yaml#L272):
   * `--set kubecostModel.maxQueryConcurrency=1`

+## Lower query duration

+* Lowering query duration results in Kubecost querying for smaller windows when building ETL data.
+This can lead to slower ETL build times, but lower memory peaks because of the smaller datasets.
+* The default values is: `1440`
+* This can be tuned with the Helm value:
+  * `--set kubecostModel.maxPrometheusQueryDurationMinutes=300`

 ## Lower query resolution

 * Lowering query resolution will reduce memory consumption but will cause short running pods to be sampled and rounded to the nearest interval for their runtime